 In my last post about the horror comedy The Monster (1925, review) I discussed at some length the problems with labelling certain films as “the first of its kind” or stating that one filmmaker or the other “invented” themes or tropes.
 I’ve also written about the fallacy of equating “pioneering” with “influential”.
 You often read articles stating that “without X we would never have had Y or Z”.
 But just as with science, literature or art, films are never born in a vacuum, and more often than not, circumstances guide the hands of many artists in the same direction at the same time.
 So if X(a) had not been made, then probably X(b) would have been made instead a little further down the road.
 New technical innovations, current affairs, literature, theatre, scientific breakthroughs, trends in art and philosophy and public debate all shape the movies.

 This is not to say that individual artists, writers, directors, etc. can’t have a profound impact on cinema thanks to the way that they put together a movie.
 It’s just something I like to keep in mind as I gush over films like The Lost World, the first (released) feature film revolving around a lost world with dinosaurs.
-Also the first (released) full-length feature film with stop-motion animation by the legendary Willis O’Brien, the creator of King Kong (1933).
+Also the first (released) full-length feature film with stop-motion animation by the legendary Willis O’Brien, the creator of King Kong (1933, review).

 Now, stop-motion animation has been used in film since the very beginning of the 20th century to move and animate objects, props and puppets.
 It’s closely related to the stop trick photography utilised to such marvellous effect by filmmakers such as Georges Méliès or Walter R. Booth.
 Booth was also one of the British pioneers of the stop-motion technique around 1905, see for example his work in The ‘?’
 Motorist (1906, review).
 An even more important pioneer was another Brit, J. Stuart Blackton, who emigrated to the US as a child with his family, and became one of the central artists in developing stop-motion as a film technique.
 His 1898 film The Humpty Dumpty Circus is generally regarded as the first movie with stop-motion animation.
 In 1907 Blackton made the highly influential The Haunted Hotel, and the same period saw the rise of one of the most original filmmakers of the era, Spanish Segundo de Chomon, who showed off his amazing skills in both stop-motion animation and pixilation, which is basically stop-motion with human actors, in films such as The Electric Hotel (1908, review).
 Chomon was also one of the early adaptors of claymation, which became prominent in the 1910s.